 What is a cataract?

-A cataract is clouding of the natural “crystalline” lens in your eye making it less transparent.
+A cataract is clouding of the natural “crystalline” lens in your eye, making it less transparent.
 This prevents light from being able to effectively pass through the lens, which dims, distorts and reduces vision.
 The lens in your eye works like the lens of a camera.
-It focuses light onto the retina and adjusts the eye’s focus, allowing us see clearly both up close and far away.
-As we age transparency of the lens is lost resulting in “clouded” vision known as cataracts.
+It focuses light onto the retina and adjusts the eye’s focus, allowing you to see clearly both up close and far away.
+As people age, the transparency of the lens is lost, resulting in “clouded” vision, which is known as cataracts.

 What are the symptoms of cataracts?

 A cataract may start out small with minimal visual interruption.
 Over time, if left untreated, the cataract will become more opaque and visual impairment may become more prevalent.
 Typical symptoms include:

 - Painless blurring of vision

 - Light sensitivity